kavia-common/samsung-tv-streaming-hub-40614-40623/tv_frontend/CI_README.md

   - or npm run dev:ci
   - or npm start

 Do NOT run `vite` directly in CI and do NOT pass extra flags after `npm run dev` (e.g., `npm run dev -- --port ...`).
-These patterns bypass the launcher protections.
+These patterns bypass the launcher protections and can cause exit 137/143 to be reported as failures.
 Never end the dev step with explicit process group kills like `kill -9 -$$`.
 The launcher neutralizes terminations automatically after readiness.

 Behavior: